Shankar–Ehsaan–Loy: Frequent collaborators

-Musical style
+Legacy and musical style

-Each member of the trio brings his own talents and experiences to the group, combining the Carnatic and Hindustani vocal tradition (Shankar), Western rock (Ehsaan) and a deep understanding of fusion including a virtuoso mastery over the electronic synthesizer (Loy).
-They continue a tradition quite common in Bollywood music, that of partnerships between music composers contributing and pooling their individual strengths, often combining deep knowledge of Hindustani (North Indian) and Carnatic (South Indian) classical music with technical expertise as composers and orchestral arrangers.
-Shankar–Ehsaan–Loy probably represent the first trio of composers to entertain Bollywood audiences themselves with their chart-topping music.

-The eternal quest among Bollywood's music composers has been to create interest among younger audiences who tend to be inspired more by musical themes and influences from the West.
-Since a film's soundtrack is an influential and critical component of commercial and critical success (required and achieved or sometimes squandered at the box office), this quest to "deliver a film" has always inspired composers to create tunes which combine the best of both traditional Indian music and popular Western or international influences.
-An overwhelming majority of Bollywood's most popular music has been composed based on classical Indian rāgas (in Sanskrit "raga" is literally "color" or "mood").
-Shankar–Ehsaan–Loy have bridged that gap.

-Inspiration
+Each member of the trio contributes distinct musical strengths: (Shankar Mahadevan) draws on both Carnatic and Hindustani vocal traditions, (Ehsaan Noorani) brings influences from Western rock and guitar-based styles, and (Loy Mendonsa) adds experience in composition, arrangement, and the use of electronic instruments, including synthesizers.
+Together, their combined backgrounds support an approach to music production and fusion.

 Academy Award-winning lyricist Gulzar described the music of the trio as "a sensible synthesis of popularity and class".
 Composer duo Vishal–Shekhar considers them as an inspiration.
 Upcoming filmmakers Pavel Singh and Shantum Singh consider the trio as their inspiration while upcoming musicians Arko Mukherjee, Rajkumar Sengupta and Debopratim Bakshi of the Friends of Fusion band from Kolkata said "We have been influenced by Shankar–Ehsaan–Loy, so we mix our own elements to their composition.
 It's our way of paying homage to them."
-The Marathi film Satrangee Re paid a tribute to Shankar–Ehsaan–Loy by playing their song "Kal Ho Naa Ho".
-Shankar Mahadevan's nephew Saumil Shringarpure also acted in this.

 The trio is known for launching the career of numerous singers, including Mahalakshmi Iyer, Anusha Mani, Caralisa Monteiro, Dominique Cerejo, and Hard Kaur.